 Carl-Harry Stålhane had 37 separate exhibitions of his work during his career between the years 1948 and 1990 and he received many prestigious awards, among them a Gold Medal at the Milano Triennial in 1955.
 His work is represented in many museums, among them Nationalmuseum, Röhsska muséet, MoMA and Victoria & Albert Museum.
 Aside from his work with ceramics, he also worked as an interior designer and creative lead for VARA-bolagen, a company that owned and administered a chain of hotels and restaurants in the southwestern part of Sweden.

 Literature: Stålhane.
 Petter Eklund.
 Carlsson, 2006

-Sylvia Stave was a fascinating representative of Swedish mid-century design with her immaculate, sober designs that lead her to become lead designer of the firm C. G. Hallberg as a 23 year old in 1931.
+Sylvia Stave was a prominent contributor to Swedish Modern design with her immaculate, sober designs in pewter.
+She became lead designer of the firm C. G. Hallberg as a 23 year old in 1931.
 She worked for C. G. Hallberg for ten years before suddenly quitting her trade completely and settling down as a house wife in Paris.

 Literature: Kvinnliga pionjärer – Svensk form under mellankrigstiden.
 Magnus Olausson & Micael Ernstell.
 Nationalmuseum, 2015